 He gathered so many artifacts that he sought and received Coast Guard permission to set up a display at the Coast Guard Station in Rockland.
 When that overflowed Ken arranged for the artifacts to go on loan to the Shore Village Museum.
 Thanks to the Coast Guard and Mr. Black, it was probably the first time the public got to see such an array of lighthouse artifacts!
 Soon after that, Ken retired from the Coast Guard and took over the responsibilities of running the Shore Village Museum.

 Ken Black realized that while Maine may not have the most lighthouses, we have the most historic ones.
-He said, "We have more stories of bravery, heroism, romance, and hardship associated with our lighthouses that anywhere else, primarily, because we have most of the oldest lighthouses in the nation."
+He said, “We have more stories of bravery, heroism, romance, and hardship associated with our lighthouses than anywhere else, primarily, because we have most of the oldest lighthouses in the nation.”
 The Coast Guard is very grateful to Mr. Black and proud of his accomplishments on its behalf.

 As you gaze upon this spectacular, one-of-a-kind assemblage of radiating lighthouse lenses—even as they are currently displayed shoulder-to-shoulder in their cramped quarters—you are taken by their beauty, strength, and simplicity.